 Fearing the outcomes because you are not focusing on the inputs and things that can be controlled is both ineffective and inefficient…not to mention, stressful!

-I have been fortunate to have assisted in the development of well over 300 clients in the last 8 years, through leadership and workplace coaching and mentoring.
+I have been fortunate to have assisted in the development of well over 550 clients in the last 14 years, through leadership and workplace coaching and mentoring.
 Very few clients cannot and do not become more effective as leaders, through focused and tailored coaching.
 That is the power of targeted development.

 Steve and Tanya were very kind in giving me a gift to show appreciation, which was a lovely surprise.
 This can be seen in the photo of the framed quote above.
 A highly relevant statement for the nature of coaching, yet just as relevant in leadership.
+This information may assist you to understand what ‘success’ can look like as you embark on your development program.

 The opportunity to embark on a coaching and mentoring relationship with Steve Riddle through CoachStation came at an extremely fortuitous time for me.
 I had been feeling overwhelmed with my work, was becoming increasingly disengaged and was struggling with aspects of my leadership role.